kgryte/utils-copy/README.md

 ```

+---
 ## Tests

 ### Unit

-Unit tests use the [Mocha][mocha] test framework with [Chai][chai] assertions.
+This repository uses [tape][tape] for unit tests.
 To run the tests, execute the following command in the top-level application directory:

 ``` bash
 $ make test